bbauska/CAD101en/README.md

 describes either the function or the type of data that is contained within.

-For example, a \<p\> element is a paragraph that usually contains some text.
+For example, a &lt;p&gt; element is a paragraph that usually contains some text.

-In contrast, the \<div\> tag has no innate semantic meaning besides the logical grouping of the content.
+In contrast, the &lt;div&gt; tag has no innate semantic meaning besides the logical grouping of the content.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->